YotaYota/java-cert-summary/OCA-8-summary.md

 **Note**: When initializing a multidimensional array, the size of the first dimension must be provided.
 The dimensions of other dimensions are not required but a declaration in size cannot be preceded by an empty brackets.
+(Size of an array is fixed, so it must be guaranteed that next array fits in the previous).

 ```java
 int[][][] ints3d = new int[3][2][]; // COMPILES